Mohankrish08/Mohankrish08/README.md

 Machine Learning Engineer
 -----------------------

 I’m an AI & Data Science enthusiast currently working as a Machine Learning Engineer.
-I hold a B.Tech in Artificial Intelligence & Data Science, and I’m actively involved in building real-world projects in the fields of Machine Learning, Data Science, and AI.
+I hold a B.Tech in Artificial Intelligence & Data Science Degree 🎓, and I’m actively involved in building real-world projects in the fields of Machine Learning, Data Science, and AI.

 I consider myself a critical thinker, passionately curious, and a dedicated problem solver.
 I'm always exploring new ways to apply intelligent systems to solve meaningful problems.